 Since then I got involved in live storytelling and I am a producer for The Story Collider, started my own radio show and podcast The Strictlyfishwrap Science Radio Hour (which is on hold for 2018 while I’m in D.C.), and have written for various blogs like The Plainspoken Scientist.
 Some great folks in New Hampshire even invited me to give a TEDx talk where I explained why the sex life of our seafood matters.
 Since 2018, I am very involved with the Ecological Society of America as the current (2019-2021) Secretary of the ESA Communication & Engagement Section leadership team.
 Last year, I published an article with my collaborator Gabi Serrato Marks in Scientific American on being scientists with medical conditions and disabilities.
 We are now under contract with Columbia University Press for our book Uncharted!

-As of the 2019 ESA Annual Meeting, I am the Secretary for the Ecological Society of America’s Communication & Engagement Section.
-I am also currently serving as the Communication and Engagement Section’s representative on the Ecological Society of America’s Committee on Diversity and Education.
+From 2019-2021 I was the Secretary for the Ecological Society of America’s Communication & Engagement Section.
+Fall 2021 I will start serving as a member of the Ecological Society of America’s Committee on Diversity.